elsonrodriguez/examples/mnist-s3/README.md

 ## Modifying existing examples

-Many examples online use containers with pre-canned data, or scripts with certain assumptions as to the cluster spec.
+Many examples online use models that are unconfigurable, or don't work well in distributed mode.
 We will modify one of these [examples](https://github.com/tensorflow/tensorflow/blob/9a24e8acfcd8c9046e1abaac9dbf5e146186f4c2/tensorflow/examples/learn/mnist.py) to be better suited for distributed training and model serving.

 ### Prepare model